 Clearing 2022 courses have now closed, view all of our other courses, or use the course search below.

 Clearing gives you the opportunity to gain a place at university if you haven’t yet secured one and takes place between July and October each year.

 Anyone who applies after 30 June will be entered into clearing.
 You can apply to study with us through Clearing if:

 Read our top tips for applying through clearing.

 Clearing courses are the undergraduate courses that are accepting Clearing applications.
 Not all of the undergraduate courses we offer are open during Clearing, so it’s important to check that the course you want to apply for is still accepting applications.

 The UCAS Clearing courses list will show the courses that have places and are available for you to apply for once you have your exam results.
 For many students, applying for Clearing courses is a great way to secure a university place, perhaps because you may not have the grades you were hoping for or have only just decided to apply to university.

 Many students will be eligible to apply for our Clearing courses.
-This may be because you haven’t achieved the grades you were hoping for or you have only recently decided to apply to university.
+This may be because you have had a change of heart, achieved better or worse grades than you were hoping for or you have only recently decided to apply to university.

 Demand for the most popular courses can be high, so make sure you are available on the date that Clearing courses are announced.
 Make a list of the courses that interest you and do your research in case you need to have a telephone interview.
 Prepare questions and try to demonstrate your enthusiasm when speaking to course leaders.